 "I had the opportunity to attend the perfect training.
 Organized with excellence and led magnificantly!"--LD, Bulgaria

-It was a great and perfect training for me.
-The instructor was one of the best ones I had for technical trainings.
+"It was a great and perfect training for me.
+The instructor was one of the best ones I had for technical training.
 The training was well-organized and covered a lot.
 Thank you."--AK, US